 - In The Snow Queen (2012), Gerda and Kai's father made mirrors like this, and Gerda herself carries one.
 This is why the Snow Queen is afraid of mirrors; she can't bear to know what she has become.

 - In All of Me, Steve Martin's character sees Lily Tomlin's character, with whom he is Sharing a Body, any time he looks into a reflective surface.

-- Within a dream, Eames can copy other people's appearances some reflections showed his true face, others reflected his disguise.
-Which mirrors reflected his true face and which reflected his disguise changed (almost certainly deliberately) between cuts.
+- Within a dream, Eamesnote can copy other people's appearances.
+When he looked at himself in several mirrors, some reflections showed his true face, others reflected his disguise, and which mirrors did which changed (almost certainly deliberately) between cuts.